Daniel W. Yergeau and Robert W. Dutton

 The representation should not contain non-essential characteristics that tie its use to a particular simulation environment.

-There are a few dial-an-operatorgif diffusion simulators that provide for specification of fairly arbitrary PDEs to be used as diffusion models (ALAMODE [5], DOPDEES [1], PEPPER [3], and PROPHET [4]).
+There are a few dial-an-operator diffusion simulators that provide for specification of fairly arbitrary PDEs to be used as diffusion models (ALAMODE [5], DOPDEES [1], PEPPER [3], and PROPHET [4]).
 Each of these can represent and simulate general diffusion models within the limitations of the available terms in their ``operator'' libraries.
 Each supports specification at a script level as a multi-region, arbitrarily coupled systems of scalar PDEs.
 None of these has a native scripting representation that satisfies all of the above characteristics.

 Both DOPDEES and ALAMODE have structure query mechanisms, and can produce a mapped model via their TCL front-ends based on the available fields, materials, and interfaces.